 The oldest student run newspaper in the state of Kansas, The Campus has been publishing since 1885.
 Today, The Campus is a bi-monthly paper that covers news, sports, entertainment and opinions within the university, the community and the world beyond.
 The paper has moved online in recent years featuring news, videos and photo slideshows.

-Braving Discipleship is a weekend retreat for youth in Kansas and surrounding states.
-OU students completely plan and administer this program, which takes place each November.
+Braving Discipleship is a weekend retreat for high school students from Kansas and surrounding states.
+OU students plan and administer this program.
 Students have ample opportunities to lead committees and small-group workshops within this Christian-based ministry.